 WINSLOW - AVIATION

-Whether you're looking for a Corporate Raft such as the FAUL or FASA, or the recreational GADR, Island Flier or Rescue Raft, we can direct you to the Raft that is right for you.
+We are Winslow's largest distributor and are able to provide our services anywhere from Brevard to Bali.
+From the Recreation Pilot to the Corporate flier, Life Raft Store offers great service, guidance, and delivery, no matter what product you have your eyes on.
+Whether you're looking for a Corporate Raft such as the FAUL or FASA, or the recreational GADAR, Island Flier or Rescue Raft, our team of life raft experts can help direct you to the Raft that is right for you.

+Safety comes first to our team here at Life Raft Store, which is why we follow regulations dictated by the International Convention for the Safety of Life At Sea, or SOLAS.
 Regulations dictate that if your aircraft is over 12,500 lbs you need to have a TSO'd Life Raft.
 Under 12,500 you can have a recreational raft.
-The one exception to this raft rule is in the case your flying Part 135.
-Then the rule for ELTs.
+The one exception to this raft rule is in the case you are flying Part 135, then the rule for ELTs applies.
 TSO'd rafts need to have a TSO'd ELT as well.
 Recreational rafts are allowed a regular PLB or ELT.
 Part 91 has a lot of leeway, so you can use any PLB, any Life jacket as long as they are Part 91 approved.

 When looking for a marine aviation life raft for your vessel, trust no other than the professionals at The Life Raft Store.
 Be sure you are purchasing a life raft online that you can trust, not from the “blank blank” store that may be selling you supplies that are not regulated.
 We at the Life Raft store are subject experts.
 We will help you to determine your survival needs and wishes, and then pair you and your crew with the perfect aviation life raft to suit those needs.